VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Evaluations

 \subsection{Performance Comparator}

-To evaluate the Performance Comparator that determines whether retraining DeepRx is required or not, we extract LLRs and calculate bit probabilities of DeepRx and TradRx, for all the test experiments of Channel Profile - Exp.
+To evaluate the Performance Comparator we extract LLRs and calculate bit probabilities for DeepRx and TradRx, for all the test experiments of Channel Profile - Exp.
 2, Speed - Exp.
 2, and Delay Spread - Exp.
 2 in Section~\ref{sec:prelim-drop}.
-As it can be seen in Fig.~\ref{fig:ood-acc-channel}, Fig.~\ref{fig:ood-acc-speed}, and Fig.~\ref{fig:ood-acc-delay}, for channel profile, transmitter speed, and delay spread, respectively, any of the inputs with ID or OOD true labels might be predicted as OOD, even if it is with a low probability in the case of inputs with ID true labels.
-This means that the proposed Performance Comparator needs to correctly determine if DeepRx requires retraining for all ID and OOD classes.
-To evaluate this, we define an accuracy metric for the Performance Comparator, based on the output from Algorithm~\ref{alg:comparator}.
-We evaluate the Performance Comparator on a per-frame basis, which means we collect the LLRs from DeepRx and TradRx for one 5G radio frame with 6 PBRs per subframe that is equivalent to 36k softbits from each receiver, and feed them to Algorithm~\ref{alg:comparator}.
+As illustrated in Figs.~\ref{fig:ood-acc-channel}, \ref{fig:ood-acc-speed}, and \ref{fig:ood-acc-delay}, for channel profile, transmitter speed, and delay spread, respectively, any of the inputs with ID or OOD true label might be predicted as OOD, even if it is with a low probability in the case of inputs with ID true labels.
+Therefore, the proposed Performance Comparator must be able to correctly trigger retraining for not only for OOD classes but also the ID classes.
+To evaluate this, we define an accuracy metric for the Performance Comparator based on the output from Algorithm~\ref{alg:comparator}.
+We evaluate the Performance Comparator on a \emph{per-frame} basis, which means we collect the LLRs from DeepRx and TradRx for one 5G radio frame with 6 PBRs per subframe that is equivalent to 36k softbits from each receiver, and feed them to Algorithm~\ref{alg:comparator}.
 The 36k that is the number of softbits in each 5G radio frame is achieved through the following calculations:

-The Performance Comparator component determines whether or not DeepRx needs retraining once for every 5G radio frame (i.e., one prediction per 5G radio frame).
+The Performance Comparator determines whether or not DeepRx needs retraining once for every 5G radio frame.
 In Algorithm~\ref{alg:comparator}, we consider each prediction as a correct decision if the Performance Comparator flags retraining as ``needed'' and in fact $\text{BER}_\text{DeepRx} > \text{BER}_\text{TradRx}$ for the corresponding frame, or if it flags retraining as ``not needed'' and in fact $\text{BER}_\text{DeepRx} \leq \text{BER}_\text{TradRx}$ for that corresponding frame.
-We calculate Performance Comparator accuracy for each test set as the number of correct decisions divided by the total number of decisions.
-We show Performance Comparator accuracy for different ID and OOD test sets of different channel profiles, transmitter speeds, and delay spreads in Sections~\ref{sec:eval-comparator-channel}, \ref{sec:eval-comparator-speed}, and \ref{sec:eval-comparator-delay}.
+For each test set, we calculate Performance Comparator accuracy as the number of correct decisions divided by the total number of decisions.
+We show Performance Comparator accuracy for different ID and OOD test sets of different channel profiles, transmitter speeds, and delay spreads in Sections~\ref{sec:eval-comparator-channel}, \ref{sec:eval-comparator-speed}, and \ref{sec:eval-comparator-delay}, respectively.